I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

-Final deadline to submit your application for the 2019 Summer School is March 30, 2019.
-Please note that some courses will reach their maximum capacity much earlier than the planned deadline, thus we would recommend that you apply at your earliest convenience in order to reserve your place on the course of your first choice.
+The final deadline to submit your application for the 2023 Summer School is March 3, 2023.
+Please note that some courses will reach their maximum capacity much earlier than the planned deadline, thus we would recommend that you apply at your earliest convenience to reserve your place on the course of your first choice.

 What are the language requirements?

-Language of instruction for all courses is English.
-Even though we do not require TOEFL/IELTS and similar certificates, we strongly recommend that you apply for the Summer School only if you are able to fully comprehend, proficiently communicate and write in English.
-All the courses rely heavily on students’ participation, in-class discussions, as well as students presentations.
+The language of instruction for all courses is English.
+Even though we do not require TOEFL/IELTS and similar certificates, we strongly recommend that you apply for Summer School only if you can fully comprehend, proficiently communicate and write in English.
+All the courses rely heavily on students’ participation, in-class discussions, as well as students' presentations.

 Can I attend more than one course?

-I am not a student at the moment; can I still apply for the Summer School?
+I am not a student at the moment; can I still apply for Summer School?

-If you are currently not a student or if you have already graduated, you may still apply for the Summer School.
-Though we require that your area of expertise and interests be related to the topics that the Summer School is covering in the social science (human rights, civil society, conflict studies, memory studies, political sciences, peace studies, etc.).
-Strong motivation letter and your CV will help us learn more about you, your background and the reasons you are applying to the Summer School: please make sure you carefully fill those sections of our online form, and provide us with as much information as possible.
+If you are currently not a student or if you have already graduated, you may still apply for Summer School.
+Though we require that your area of expertise and interests be related to the topics that the Summer School is covering in social science (human rights, civil society, conflict studies, memory studies, political sciences, peace studies, etc.).
+A strong motivation letter and your CV will help us learn more about you, your background, and the reasons you are applying to the Summer School: please make sure you carefully fill out those sections of our online form and provide us with as much information as possible.

-I am an undergraduate student; can I also apply for the Summer School?
+I am an undergraduate student; can I also apply for Summer School?

-Yes, you may apply for the Summer School as an advanced undergraduate student, i.e. if you are about to begin your last year of studies in academic year 2019/20.
+Yes, you may apply for the Summer School as an advanced undergraduate student, i.e. if you are about to begin your last year of studies in the academic year 2023/24.

 How will I be notified about my application?

-We communicate with all applicants primarily via email that you provide us with in your application form.
-Before sending your application form it is important that you double check and make sure all information you entered is correct.
+We communicate with all applicants primarily via the email that you provide us with in your application form.
+Before sending your application form, please double-check and make sure all information you entered is correct.
 You may want to periodically check your spam folder to make sure that our messages are not recognized as spam emails.

-Am I allowed to change my course once the Summer School has started?
+Am I allowed to change my course once Summer School has started?

-Once the Summer School starts, you cannot change your course of participation.
+Once Summer School starts, you cannot change your course of participation.